sumeet-automation/selenium-java-interview/QUESTIONS.md

     Eg. input --> "Hello, My name is Sumeet" output --> "teemuS si eman yM ,olleH"
 58. Given an array, move all the zeroes to the end of the array.
+59. Split the string with spaces and string enclosed within double quotes should be considered as one.